arnabsaha7/Piezoelectric-Roads-Implementation/README.md

 ## Installation

-To run the notebook, you need to have Python and Jupyter Notebook installed.
+To run the notebook, you need to have Python3 and Jupyter Notebook installed.
 You can install the required libraries using the following commands:

 ```bash
 pip install -r requirements.txt